LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

             different thread dimensions), the product of sizes of the corresponding iteration spaces cannot be greater than the maximum allowable threads per block.
-Typically, this is equ:math:`\leq` 1024; i.e., attempting to launch a CUDA kernel with more than 1024 threads per block will cause the CUDA runtime to complain about *illegal launch parameters.*
+Typically, this is equ:math:`\leq` 1024; e.g., attempting to launch a CUDA kernel with more than 1024 threads per block will cause the CUDA runtime to complain about *illegal launch parameters.*
           * **Thread-direct policies are recommended only for certain loop patterns, such as tiling.**

-Several notes regarding CUDA thread and block *loop* policies are also good to know.
+Several notes regarding CUDA/HIP thread and block *loop* policies are also good to know.

 .. note:: * There is no constraint on the product of sizes of the associated
             loop iteration space.
           * These polices allow having a larger number of iterates than threads in the x, y, or z thread dimension.
-          * **Cuda thread and block loop policies are recommended for most loop patterns.**
+          * **CUDA/HIP thread and block loop policies are recommended for most loop patterns.**

 Finally

-.. note:: CUDA block-direct policies may be preferable to block-loop policies
+.. note:: CUDA/HIP block-direct policies may be preferable to block-loop
-          in situations where block load balancing may be an issue as the block-direct policies may yield better performance.
+          policies in situations where block load balancing may be an issue as the block-direct policies may yield better performance.

 .. _indexsetpolicy-label: